wtme/wtmt-monolithic/README.md

 # wmte

-This application was generated using JHipster 6.3.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.3.1](https://www.jhipster.tech/documentation-archive/v6.3.1).

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: